NeilMaurya/Car-sales-forecast-system/README.md

 Performance: Logistic Regression outperformed others with ~68.73% accuracy.
 Scalability: The model is saved as model.pkl for reuse—load it with joblib.load('model.pkl').

-### 📜 License
-This project is licensed under the MIT License.
-Feel free to use, modify, and share it! 🎉
 ### 🤝 Contributing
 We’d love your input!
 To contribute: